Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

 PREREQUISITES:
 The Redeemers have performed the steps in:
-+ Redeemer-1-Creating-a-Bitcoin-wallet.md
-+ Redeemer-2-Creating-PGP-keys.md
++ Redeemer-1-Creating-Bitcoin-wallets.md

 Specifically:
-+ the Redeemers have created export files containing their PGP public keys.
-(These PGP public keys also have the EC public keys in their `Comment` field).
++ the Redeemers have created export files containing their Bitcoin addresses
-+ These export files have been copied to the Matcher machine.
++ These export files have been copied to the Matcher machine

-In this document it will be assumed that there are two separate users that have prepared export files and copied them to the directory on the Matcher machine as follows:
+In this document it will be assumed that there are two separate users that have prepared 2 export files each and copied them to the directory on the Matcher machine as follows:

 matcher
-  import-from-redeemers
-    redeemer1-export.asc
-    redeemer2-export.asc
+  import-from-redeemer
+    redeemer-1-1.txt
+    redeemer-1-2.txt
+    redeemer-2-1.txt
+    redeemer-2-2.txt

 The steps to set up the Matcher service are: